unswexplains/unswexplains.github.io/4547c968dc3d/content.md

 Sydney    79 118  88 119 106 100  73  74  62  64  85  74
 ```

-An alternative is to think of each month as being the value of a "Month" variable, and the average rainfalls as being the values of an "Rain" variable.
+An alternative is to think of each month as being the value of a "Month" variable, and the average rainfalls as being the values of a "Rain" variable.
 Here's how the data would then look:

 ```
 City     Month Rain